Below is information about Junior Cricket at Goodwood Cricket Club

 What if I am an existing player?

-Existing players have priority to a spot each season.
-Players will receive a link to register for the up-coming season – On-line registration will only be open for 2 weeks and spots will then be opened up for new players.
+Existing players have priority to return to Goodwood Cricket Club each season.
+Players will receive a link to register for the up-coming season – On-line registration will only be open for 2 weeks and any vacancies will then be opened up for new players.
 You will receive this link and opportunity to register late July.

 When is the season played?

-Junior cricket season starts in 13th October through to the 15th March 2020.
+Junior cricket season starts Sunday 10th October through to the 13th March 2022.

 What junior age groups does Goodwood field?

 U/10 modified rules, u/12, u/14, u/15, u/17 and u/12’s and u/16’s Girls Team.
 Goodwood Cricket Club in the 2021/2022 season fielded 20 junior sides.

 u/10’s, u/12’s and u/14’s are played on a Sunday morning with the some Friday night games.
 Sunday morning matches are played from 9am to 11.30am.

 u/15’s and u/17’s are played on a Sunday afternoon starting at 1pm.